GreenDelta/openLCA2-manual/src/allocation.md

 ### System Expansion

-In system expansion, the impacts associated with the production of a by-product are subtracted from the total impacts of the multi-output product system.
-This “avoided impact” is calculated based on an additional, single-output product system that “expands” the system boundaries.
+In system expansion, the inventory associated with the production of a by-product is subtracted from the total inventory of the multi-output product system.
+This “avoided product” is calculated based on an additional, single-output product system that “expands” the system boundaries.

 ![](./media/allocation_vs_se.png)
 <br>_Expanding the system boundaries to subtract the impact of a by-product from the product system_